juergenweb/FieldtypeOpeningHours/README.md

 <div class="time day-su"><span class="day-su">Sunday:</span> <span class="time su"></span></div><div class="time day-ho"><span class="day-ho">Holiday:</span> <span class="time ho"></span></div>
 </div>
 ```

+Only to mention: There are also 3 pre-definded functions to render the opening times as a table, a definition list or
+using div and span containers.

+You will find the description of these methods later on in these docs.

 #### 2) Render only the opening times of one specific day.